Advantages and Disadvantages of Genome Sequencing for Tumor Diagnosis

 United Kingdom: 100,000 Genomes Project

-Launched in 2012, the project includes 26,488 cancer patients.
-As part of this project, genome sequencing is provided as a routine medical service to all severely ill children and adults with rare diseases.
+Launched in 2012, the project includes around 85,000 NHS patients affected by rare disease or cancer.
+As part of this project, genome sequencing is provided as a routine medical service.
 At the same time, the project is also expanding collaboration with different organizations and the industry, marking a significant milestone.

 Netherlands: Clinical Practice of Genome Sequencing